DEENUU1/meta-spy/README.md

 - Add Create, Delete and Update endpoints and add that endpoints in react app
 - ~~Add bool field to Video and Reel models~~
 - ~~Update class to scrape Video and Reels to move current code to download files after success saving scraped data do database~~
-- Fix saving data to database to avoid creating duplicates
+- ~~Fix saving data to database to avoid creating duplicates~~
 - Display errors in react app (currently only in console)
 - ~~Fix Image class to save only Photos~~
 - ~~Fix Video & Reels class to save only videos & reels~~
 - ~~Add Logs class and display errors in CLI app~~
 - ~~Change structure of backend files~~
+- Refactor repository module
+- Make all endpoints async

 ### v0.7 (ideas)
 - Scrape: